Granite-Brookline-Potanpio Rail Trails, NH

 If you're looking for the longest length of contiguous rail trail, rather than trying to explore the full length of the route, then we recommend the Melendy Road parking lot which offers 5.7 miles of trail thats ends close to the covered bridge in the South.

-Mostly hardpack, occasional rocks & roots.
+Trail Conditions: Mostly hardpack, occasional rocks and roots.
 See map for rough sections.
 Mostly flat with max gradient 30ft/mi.
 Ascends South from Milford for 3.6mi, then descends 7.4mi to state line.
 Small 100ft hilly diversion near Milford.

 Nissitissit Covered Bridge.